Skip to main content

 A nonprofit’s mission is to raise money for a cause, and the right CRM will offer many tools to help with fundraising.
 At the heart of those tools must be robust donor management software.

-The right CRM will provide you with the tools to track and advance essential relationships.
+The right CRM will provide the tools to track and advance essential relationships.
 These include:

 • 360° donor profiles.
-A CRM should pull together key data from many different sources, like your donation forms, to give you a complete profile of your donor.
+A CRM should pull together key data from many different sources, like your donation forms, to give you a complete donor profile.
 It will map all aspects of engagement and donations and will offer giving insights based on the collected data.
 For example, you can learn about the time of year (or even the time of day) a donor is likely to give, and you can time your outreach efforts for maximum effect.

 • Tools to build and manage a sustainer program.
 Sustainers are the backbone of your fundraising efforts.
 Recurring giving demonstrates a committed donor who might be willing to participate in fundraising events such as peer-to-peer campaigns and also offers predictable and steady funds for your nonprofit.
 Nurturing a sustainer program can mean big success for your nonprofit’s mission.